Constitution of Moldova: Moldavian ASSR Constitution (1938)

 The constitution was adopted on 6 January 1938 by the Seventh Extraordinary Congress of the Supreme Council of the Moldavian SSR.
 It was based on the principles of the 1936 Constitution of the Soviet Union.
 The achievements of the Moldovan people in economy and culture served as a trigger for the creation of the Constitution.
-All of these achievements had their legislative reflection the document.
+All of these achievements were reflected in the document.

 The 1938 Constitution consisted of 11 chapters and 114 articles.
 The first chapter was devoted to the social structure of the Moldovan autonomy, and the second to its internal structure.
 The third chapter of the Constitution dealt with the highest bodies of government, the fourth - with the republican governing bodies; the fifth - with local government bodies; the sixth - with the budget of the MASSR; the seventh - with the activities of the judiciary and the prosecutor's office.
 The eighth chapter established the basic rights and obligations of citizens.
 The ninth chapter regulated the rules concerning the electoral system.
 The tenth chapter established state symbols (coat of arms, flag) of the Moldavian ASSR.
 The final chapter delineated the procedure for changing the Constitution.